Sivamani-18/Google-Drive-Picker/README.md

 The `openPicker` function accepts a configuration object with the following options:

-- `clientId` (required): The Google client ID for your application.
-- `developerKey` (required): The Google developer key for your application.
-- `callbackFunction` (required): The callback function that will be called when the user performs an action in the picker.
-- `viewId` (optional): The default view of the picker.
-You can choose from various view IDs such as "DOCS", "DOCUMENTS", "FOLDERS", etc.
-- `token` (optional): An access token to skip the authentication process if you already have one.
-- `multiselect` (optional): Enable/disable the ability to select multiple files in the picker.
-- `supportDrives` (optional): Enable/disable support for shared drives.
-- `showUploadView` (optional): Enable/disable the upload view in the picker.
-- `showUploadFolders` (optional): Enable/disable the ability to select folders for uploading files.
-- `customViews` (optional): An array of custom views you want to add to the picker.

-For a complete list of configuration options and their descriptions, please refer to the following table:

 | Option              | Description                                                                                                      |
 | ------------------- | ---------------------------------------------------------------------------------------------------------------- |
 | `clientId`          | The Google client ID for your application (required).                                                             |